Ariel-r03/Ariel-r03/README.md

 # 💫 About Me:
 As a front-end developer, I specialize in the ReactJS library to build and design web pages and systems.
 I create high quality and reusable components, and I also used different CSS frameworks like Bootstrap and Tailwind, as well as various tools like figma to wireframe and design user interfaces.
 I am a technology-oriented person, my biggest passion is software development.
-I also enjoy learning new things to improve my schools.
+I also enjoy learning new things to improve my skills.

 ## 🌐 Socials: